How To Manually Review the ETL Output

 Second ETL Step: Upload Binary Files

-We want to convert the local ndjson folders into binary Delta Lake files in your AWS cloud.
+We want to convert the local NDJSON folders into binary Delta Lake files in your AWS cloud.

 Thankfully, there’s a special convert command for that:

-docker compose -f $CUMULUS_REPO_PATH/compose.yaml \
+docker compose run --rm \

-run --volume /path/to/output:/output --rm \
+--volume /path/to/ndjson:/host \

-cumulus-etl \
+cumulus-etl convert \

 --s3-region=us-east-2 \

-/output \
+/host \

 This will copy over the job logs in the JobConfig file too.